ROCm/rocSHMEM/docs/api/coll.rst

 ------------------
 .. cpp:function:: __device__ int rocshmem_ctx_TYPENAME_OPNAME_wg_reduce(rocshmem_ctx_t ctx, rocshmem_team_t team, TYPE *dest, const TYPE *source, int nreduce)

-  :param ctx:     Context with which to perform this collective.
+  :param ctx:     Context with which to perform this collective
-  :param team:    The team participating in the collective.
+  :param team:    The team participating in the collective
-  :param dest:    Destination address.
-Must be an address on the
+  :param dest:    Destination address; Must be an address on the
-                  symmetric heap.
+                  symmetric heap
-  :param source:  Source address.
-Must be an address on the symmetric
+  :param source:  Source address; Must be an address on the symmetric
-                  heap.
+                  heap
-  :param nreduce: Number of data blocks transferred per pair of PEs.
+  :param nreduce: Number of data blocks transferred per pair of PEs
-  :returns:       Zero on successful local completion.
-Nonzero otherwise.
+  :returns:       Zero on successful local completion; Nonzero otherwise

 **Description:**